mdyd-dev/marketplace-module/generators/crowded-google-map/README.md

 There is pre-commit hook that will build (using webpack) fresh version of `crowded-google-map.js` and put it into `templates/custom_themes/default_custom_theme_assets/`.

-If you dont have git hooks, make sure you update this file manually.
+If you dont have git hooks, make sure you update this file manually by running `npm run build`